BentoBoxWorld/docs/docs/gamemodes/AOneBlock/index.md

         If CHEST is listed in the blocks section, then it will be randomly filled according to this section.
         You can define as many chests as you like.
 The first number is a unique chest number.
         Then follows the chest contents that includes the slot number and the item stack contents.
         Finally, there is the chest's rarity, which can be COMMON, UNCOMMON, RARE or EPIC.
+The chances for them are hard-codded with values: 62%, 25%, 9%, and 4%.

         The best way to set chests is to do it in game.
         Fill a chest with the contents you want and then while looking at it enter the command `/[admin_cmd] setchest <phase> <rarity>` where <phase> is the name of the phase and rarity is the rarity.
 Use Tab Complete to see the options.
 The chest will be automatically added to the oneblocks.yml file and be ready to use.
 Deleting chests must be done by editing the oneblocks.yml file for now and reloading the addon.